esm-tools/pymorize/doc/pymorize_building_blocks.rst

 Usage: ``pymorize``'s Building Blocks
 =====================================

-The ``pymorize`` CLI and it's main configuration file has a few basic concepts you should be familiar with before you start using it.
+The ``pymorize`` command line interface (CLI) and its main configuration file has a few basic concepts you should be familiar with before you start using it.
 This guide will give you a brief overview of these concepts.

 Configuration